 The hardcore move: delete useless apps and disable your default web browser

 Let’s think of it as a one-day experiment.
-If you’re constantly procrastinating with Instagram, then maybe you don’t need it at all.
+If you’re constantly procrastinating on Instagram, you may not need it.

 Is it difficult?
 Well, you haven’t seen the one aimed at your web browser.
 Again, conduct a one-day experiment and turn on the parental control that disables access to your browser.
-You’ll be amazed at how many bad habits you’ll prevent 😉
+You’ll be amazed at how many bad habits you’ll prevent and nip procrastination in the bud.

 The good idea here is to test out Firefox Focus, a browser for single-tasking lovers.
 The app kills mindless web browsing.
 How exactly?
 It doesn’t save your history or passwords to all the silly sites you visit and doesn’t keep you logged in either.
 Long story short, it makes addictive web browsing more complicated and helps you stay away from it.